 On the Soapbox Science website I read the story of wonderful women researchers, engaging people on the streets to communicate the joy of working in science.
 There was lots of good scientific content, colours and happiness… I was so inspired!

 I went to sleep very excited, thinking “We must bring Soapbox Science to Italy- to Sicily!”

 I’m a very enthusiastic person and a little hardheaded.
 If I have an idea I can talk about it for hours.
 Travelling back to the laboratory after a long sampling day with my supervisor, Prof. Gianluca Sarà, I told him about Soapbox and he suddenly said “YES”.
 We started to imagine how the event would work and planning how to involve the University.
 Even though men are more numerous than women in STEM fields, this is a problem that affects everyone who values the work that female researchers do and we have had great support from people such as Prof. Gianluca Sarà.
 That same evening I wrote to Nathalie and Seirian, at Soapbox Science.

 And now here we are!
 Rector Prof. Fabrizio Micari at the University of Palermo has offered us complete support.
 The Scientific Council of the University (coordinated by Prof Anna Maria Puglia) is also involved and they share our ideas and passion.

-We are working to bring top female Sicilian scientists to the streets!
+We are working to bring top female Sicilian scientists to the streets as soon as possible!
 We are so excited about the idea of engaging the public with our research and inspiring the next generation.
-So if you are near Piazza Verdi (in front of Teatro Massimo) in Palermo on on the 10th of June, join us from 16:30 to 19.30!!!
+More soon we hope!